Columbia County Court Records

 Jurisdictional Breakdown

-- Civil actions with claims exceeding $10,000 — Filed in Circuit Court with a total filing fee of $265.50 (comprising the $75 filing fee, $169 court support services surcharge, and $21.50 justice information surcharge).
+- Claims exceeding $10,000 — Filed in Circuit Court; total filing fee of $265.50 (comprising a $75 filing fee, $169 court support services surcharge, and $21.50 justice information surcharge).

-- Civil actions with claims between $5,000 and $10,000 (non-tort) — Filed in Circuit Court; total filing fee of $147.50 ($75 filing fee, $51 court support services surcharge, $21.50 justice information surcharge).
+- Claims between $5,000 and $10,000 (non-tort) — Filed in Circuit Court; total filing fee of $147.50 ($75 filing fee, $51 court support services surcharge, $21.50 justice information surcharge).

-- Small claims ($10,000 or less) — Filed as small claims actions; total filing fee of $94.50 ($22 filing fee, $51 court support services surcharge, $21.50 justice information surcharge).
-This category includes evictions, replevin, forfeitures, and money claims at or below the threshold.
+- Small claims ($10,000 or less) — Total filing fee of $94.50 ($22 filing fee, $51 court support services surcharge, $21.50 justice information surcharge).
+This covers evictions, replevin, forfeitures, and money claims at or below the threshold.

 - Tort/personal injury claims of $5,000 or less — Also filed as small claims with a total fee of $94.50.